Estimated read time: 3 minutes

-I finally figured it out and I’ll share with you how I’m able to have two big monitors and my laptop display all extending what I can look at at once.
+I finally figured it out and I’ll share with you how I’m able to have three big monitors and my laptop display all extending what I can look at at once.

 There are some dependencies on your laptop that you need to consider.
 For example some laptops don’t have enough processing power.
 That’s something to test and see if your laptop can handle it.

-I have a Lenovo IdeaPad and it can handle two bigger screens in addition to the laptop display.
+I have a Lenovo IdeaPad and it can handle three bigger screens.

 The next step is to figure out how many USB outlets there are.
 This particular computer has three.
 And then there is one HDMI outlet.
 All the monitors usually will need to be connected through HDMI.

 That’s the first problem I had to address.
 I needed two HDMI outlets but I only had one.
 So I had to get an adapter for USB to HDMI.
 I got this one.

 It needs to be an external video card to work.